Contested Divorce Attorney in Huntsville

 Some judges will require a divorcing couple to go through mediation before they go to trial.
 Other couples choose to go to mediation on their own.
 Mediation is often more cost-effective than trial, and it allows the divorcing spouses the chance to come to their own decision on important issues, rather than relying on the judge to make a choice that may not fit their needs or their children’s needs.

 When you spot trouble ahead in a contested divorce, you don’t have time to waste.
-You need a skilled Huntsville contested divorce attorney who can quickly review your case and develop a strategy to achieve the outcome that you want for your family.
+You need a skilled Huntsville contested divorce lawyers who can quickly review your case and develop a strategy to achieve the outcome that you want for your family.
 At Leigh Daniel Family Law, our experienced legal team will go above and beyond to protect your rights in even the most complicated contested divorce proceedings.